Core Idea

 • Conceptual independence: Concerns operate independently along separate dimensions but must intersect for system functionality

-• Platform-level abstraction: Modern architectures externalize orthogonal concerns into infrastructure layers (service meshes, sidecars) rather than embedding them in application code
+• Platform-level abstraction: Modern architectures externalize orthogonal concerns into infrastructure layers (service meshes, sidecars)

 • Observability: Logging, monitoring, distributed tracing spanning every component